yujieho/Diffusion_Maps/README.md

 See more results in the `Results` file.

-## Conclusion
-This project described the full view of diffusion map, a method of non-linear dimensionality reduction.
-It showed how to use a kernel function to recover the diffusion matrix and distance, and the relationship between diffusion distance and the diffusion map.
-It showed that in the lower-dimensional space, the structure of data still be preserved and data can be analyzed more easily.

 ## References
 [1] R.R.
 Coifman and S. Lafon, Diffusion maps, Applied and computational harmonic analysis, 21(1):5–30, 2006